wozzio/challenge_react_native/README.md

 # Requirements

-Use React/React Native with styled-components, react-outer/react-navigation, axios and any global state management library like Context, Redux or Mobx
+Use React/React Native with styled-components, react-router/react-navigation, axios and any global state management library like Context, Redux or Mobx.

+# Nice To Have

+Good Folder Organization, Well made UI and UX, Tests, Typescript and also Componentization.

+Also if it is made in react native work with the fonts and pixel responsiveness through devices: iPhone X and iPhone SE

 # Questions

-Any questions send me a message on React Brasil my user is LFSCamargo
+Any questions send me a message on React Brasil to LFSCamargo

 https://react-brasil.github.io/react-brasil-slack/

+# When finished

+Send a email to hello@wozz.io with the repo link and the availability to a call